StardustQVQ/dcgan/README.md

 ## DCGAN (Deep Convolutional Generative Adversarial Network)

 This is a pytorch implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434).
-The following is the architecture of the network.
+The following image is the architecture of the network.

 ![alt tag](imgs/nw.png)